Revisiting Bleacher Report’s 25 ‘best teenagers in the world’ from 2012

 Bleacher Report probably expected Timo Horn to have taken over as Germany’s No.1 by this point, but a decade on Manuel Neuer is still comfortably the guardian of that position.

-Horn has never left FC Koln as the article predicted him to, and has been their first-choice keeper now for over a decade, racking up over 300 appearances in the process.
+Horn has never left FC Koln as the article predicted him to, and has been their keeper now for over a decade, racking up over 300 appearances in the process.

 It took him longer than most South American wonderkids, but Manuel “only scores bangers” Lanzini made his way to Europe eventually.

 He emerged at River Plate as an exciting youngster for whom “a move to one of Europe’s finest one-day beckons” according to the original article.